shervinea/cheatsheet-translation/it/cs-229-probability.md

 **21. Random variable ― A random variable, often noted X, is a function that maps every element in a sample space to a real line.**

-&#10230; Variabile aleatoria ― Una variabile aleatoria, spesso chiamata X, è una funzione dagli elementi dello spazio campionario a un reale.
+&#10230; Variabile aleatoria ― Una variabile aleatoria, spesso chiamata X, è una funzione che associa ogni elemento dello spazio campionario a un reale.

 <br>